 The Financially Independent Life

-I sometimes will work for two weeks straight, wake up early, and work tirelessly.
-Other times I take trips for no reason other than to have a new experience.
+I sometimes will work for two weeks straight – waking up early and staying up late to get something done.
+Sometimes I take a month or two vacation for no reason other than to have a new experience.
 That’s the great part about independence, we are free to do what we want.

-I’m free to travel anywhere I want to travel or live anywhere I choose to live.
-In 2015 we decided to go on a trip across the country.
-We literally left the following day.
-That trip was my first time going to Texas, and my wife and I fell in love with it, so we decided to stay.
-Three weeks after getting back to Massachusetts, I was already back in the car headed to Texas.
+I’m free to travel or live anywhere I may want to go whenever I may want to go.
+In 2015 we decided to go on a trip across the country, so we packed up and left the following day.
+My wife and I made it to Texas for the first time ever and we immediately fell in love with it.
+A month later I was already back in the car headed to Texas, this time permanently.

 Real Estate was the Key to Financial Independence